Analysis and criticism

 Random Thoughts on Star Wars Story-telling

 Protagonists If George Lucas is to be believed, all six Star Wars movies comprise a single story: “The Tragedy of Darth Vader.”
 Indeed, the addition of three prequel movies substantially devoted to Vader does shift the series’s center of gravity away from Luke.
-Apparently, those Luke-Vader duels in Empire and Jedi were not primarily … Continue reading
+Apparently, those Luke-Vader duels in Empire and Jedi were not primarily about … Continue reading

 “Good Ambiguity” and “Bad Ambiguity”